Overview of Home Assistant capabilities

 - Download the Home Assistant OS image for your platform.

-- Flash to SD or create a VM disk.
+- Flash it to an SD card or create a VM disk.

-- Boot the device and wait for the initial setup.
+- Boot the device and wait for the first setup.
 It can take 10–20 minutes.

 - Create an account and set a local admin password.